ozgurd2/falconio-challenge/README.md

 * ProductReceiverConsumer : A Consumer is running in the application, taking the freshly received message and persists it in a Postgresql database entity : io.falcon.challenge.entity.Product

-* DummyProductJsonController#getProducts :A REST endpoint is implemented for retrieving all the messages persisted in JSON format from the database
+* ProductJsonController#getProducts :A REST endpoint is implemented for retrieving all the messages persisted in JSON format from the database

    sample call: